-- (a) Prosecute any violation of chapter 704, 704A, 705, 708 or 711 of NRS and sections 3 to 26, inclusive, of this act for which a criminal penalty is provided and which occurs in his county. - (b) Aid in any investigation, prosecution, hearing or trial held under the provisions of chapter 704, 704A, 705, 708 or 711 of NRS and sections 3 to 26, inclusive, of this act and, at the request of the commission or its legal counsel, act as counsel and attorney for the commission. - 3.
-The attorney general shall, if the district attorney fails or refuses to do so, prosecute all violations of the laws of this state by public utilities under the jurisdiction of the commission and their officers, agents and employees. - 4.
-The attorney general is not precluded from appearing in or moving to intervene in any action and representing the interest of the State of Nevada in any action in which the commission is a party and is represented by independent counsel.
+- (a) Prosecute any violation of chapter 704, 704A, 705, 708 or 711 of NRS for which a criminal penalty is provided and which occurs in his county. - (b) Aid in any investigation, prosecution, hearing or trial held under the provisions of chapter 704, 704A, 705, 708 or 711 of NRS and, at the request of the commission or its legal counsel, act as counsel and attorney for the commission. - 3.
+The attorney general shall, if the district attorney fails or refuses to do so, prosecute all violations of the laws of this state by public utilities under the jurisdiction of the commission and their officers, agents and employees. - 41 4.
+The attorney general is not precluded from appearing in or moving 42 to intervene in any action and representing the interest of the State of 43 Nevada in any action in which the commission is a party and is represented 44 by independent counsel. - Sec.
+32. NRS 703.196 is hereby amended to read as follows: - 703.196 1.
+Any books, accounts, records, minutes, papers and property of any public utility that are subject to examination pursuant to NRS 703.190 or 703.195 and are made available to the commission, any officer or employee of the commission, the bureau of consumer protection in the office of the attorney general or any other person under the condition that the disclosure of such information to the public be withheld or otherwise limited, must not be disclosed to the public unless the commission first determines that the disclosure is justified.